Foothills Parkway: Route description

 Much like the Blue Ridge Parkway and Skyline Drive, the completed sections of the Foothills Parkway traverse what would be otherwise roadless ridge crests, allowing for extensive views of the surrounding areas.

 The Chilhowee Mountain section of the parkway has been open since 1966.
 There are four overlooks on its north side (looking into the Tennessee Valley), and eight overlooks on its south side (looking into the Smokies).

 The highest point on the western section of Chilhowee Mountain is 2,650 ft (808 m) at a knob known as Look Rock.
 An observation tower has been erected there, allowing a 360-degree view of Blount County and the Western Smokies.
 The parking area for Look Rock is just off the parkway, with a half-mile trail leading to the tower.

 The Rich Mountain/Cades Cove Mountain massif dominates the view immediately to the east.
 Gregory Bald rises like a giant dome to the south-southeast.
 To the southwest, the Yellow Creek section of the Unicoi Mountains is visible, along with a dramatic view of Chilhowee's western ridgeline.

 Several of the highest mountains in the Smokies can be seen from Look Rock.
-Clingmans Dome and Thunderhead Mountain are visible to the southeast, and Mount Le Conte is visible to the east.
+Kuwohi and Thunderhead Mountain are visible to the southeast, and Mount Le Conte is visible to the east.
 On a clear day, the high peaks of the Eastern Smokies— Mount Guyot, Mount Chapman, and Old Black— are visible farther to the east.

 Looking north from Look Rock, most of Blount and parts of Loudon and Monroe counties are visible.
 Knoxville's McGhee Tyson Airport presents as a long greenish strip to the north-northwest, and to the north the lights of Knoxville begin to appear around sunset.
 The Cumberland Plateau dominates much of the northern horizon.

 Foothills Parkway crosses Green Mountain in diagonal fashion, traversing the southwest and northeastern flanks of the mountain.
 From the southwest section, Mount Cammerer and the Eastern Smokies dominate the view.
 From the northeast section, English Mountain presents as a large ridge to the northwest, and Hall Top rises in peak-like fashion to the east.
 The lights of Newport are visible early in the morning and later in the evening.